-Proparco and the IFC also signed a Memorandum of Understanding today, in which they commit to further coordinate their interventions in fragile and least developed countries.
+Proparco and IFC also signed a Memorandum of Understanding, in which they commit to further coordinate their interventions in fragile and least developed countries.

 On the 12th April, Proparco adopted the Operating Principles for Impact Management.
 IFC led the development of the Principles, in collaboration with leading asset managers, asset owners, asset allocators, development banks, and financial institutions, including a three-month public stakeholder consultation.
 60 international investors pledged today to uphold these principles, which set a new market standard for impact investing, bringing greater transparency, credibility and discipline to impact investing practices.

 Proparco and the organisations that have adopted these guidelines thus commit to managing their impact investments according to 9 Principles.
 These Principles define what constitutes an impact investment and are intended to integrate impact considerations into all phases of the investment lifecycle.
 They will help Proparco fulfil its ambition to double its financial commitments while tripling its impact on development by 2020.